 If you have been employed between one month and two years the minimum notice period that you should give your employer if you’re resigning, or that they should give you if they are asking you to leave, is one week.

-If you’ve been employed longer than two years and you are resigning, then your notice period will be as set out in your contract of employment.
+If you’ve been employed longer than two years and you are resigning, then your minimum notice period remains one week (though most employment contracts give longer periods).

 If your employer is giving you notice, and you have worked for them for over two years, then for every one year of service, you are entitled to one week’s notice.
 This is capped at a maximum of 12 years.